Table Of Content

 | Your situation | Best free pick | Why |

-| 540p source → realistic 1080p, no plastic skin | UniFab Video Enhancer AI Cloud | Balanced detail + natural texture, no watermark on free credits |
+| 540p source → realistic 1080p, no plastic skin | UniFab Video Enhancer AI Cloud | Balanced detail and natural texture on the free credits tier |

-| Strong visual punch for short-form social, beauty filter style | Wink | Aggressive sharpening + smoothing, watermark-free |
+| Strong visual punch for short-form social, beauty filter style | Wink | Aggressive sharpening + smoothing (free 1080p export carries a Wink watermark) |

 | Want a quick free preview without commitment | Flixier or Kapwing | Easy to try, but expect minimal AI improvement |

-| Avoid at all costs for portrait or documentary | unblurimage.ai | Over-painted oil-painting / CG result on faces |
+| Not suitable for portrait or documentary in this test | unblurimage.ai | Over-painted oil-painting / CG result on faces |

-I ran the same 960×540 portrait clip — a man in glasses with a beard, fixed lighting, slight focus softness — through five free video quality enhancer 1080p online services.
-Every tool was set to 1920×1080 output (2× upscale to Full HD).
-I am reporting what I actually saw side-by-side, not the marketing claims.
+I ran the same 960×540 portrait clip — a man in glasses with a beard, fixed lighting, slight focus softness — through five browser-based services.
+Every tool was set to a 1920×1080 target (2× upscale to Full HD), with the understanding that some free tiers cap the deliverable below that.

 Test setup:

 UniFab's 1080p output was the strongest of the five.
-The eyeglass frames sharpened to a clean edge, eye highlights and pupils gained real structure, and the beard hairs separated into individual strands — the face suddenly looked three-dimensional in a way the soft 540p source never did.
+The eyeglass frames sharpened to a clean Edge, eye highlights and pupils gained real structure, and the beard hairs separated into individual strands — the face suddenly looked three-dimensional in a way the soft 540p source never did.
 Where it really pulled ahead: the skin still looked like skin.
 Compared with Wink, there is no noticeable smoothing or beautify-style filter.
 Compared with unblurimage.ai, there is none of that over-painted oil-painting feel.
 UniFab found the sweet spot between adding detail and not destroying the original photographic texture — the natural micro-shading on the cheeks and forehead survived the upscale intact.

 Wink delivered visible improvement on the same source.
 Hair contours, beard outlines, and eyeglass frame edges all sharpened cleanly, and the face came forward from the soft baseline with real punch.
 The trade-off was easy to spot side-by-side: Wink's AI applied a noticeable smoothing pass to the skin — the cheeks and forehead came out cleaner than the source, but the natural micro-texture I could see in UniFab's output got partially flattened.
 The look skews toward a social-media beautify filter rather than a photographic reproduction.
 Strong if you want the immediate visual punch; less appropriate if you need the result to look like an unprocessed 1080p original.